-I have been working for one of the biggest financial organizations in Germany.
+I have worked for one of the biggest financial organizations in Germany in the past.
 One of our jobs was to deal with customers who had fallen pray to phishing and other malicious attacks.
-The attacks in the beginning were not sophisticated at all including emails with errors, no personal information and even some from other organizations that the customer had never dealt with before.
-The phishing emails started to get more professional and it became harder to educate customers about the dangers.

 SafeOnline is a security program developed by Prevx that is available as a standalone software or as part of Prevx 3.0.
 This program, according to its developers, is able to protect PCs against many forms of phishing and pharming even if they are infected.